JesseEmond/blitz-2021-chal/README.md

 outside of the problem we had to solve, but was still very interesting and we learned quite a bit.

-It's great that we start from 3 lines of Python (200 pts) and end up with a trampoline Python that just launches a C++ hard-coded HTTP server with raw sockets that works hard to extract ints out of JSON continuously with a state machine, does a tiny bit of work with them (what we're really supposed to solve), and outputs back a string as fast as possible, all for an extra `24.92 pts` on the scoreboard:
+It's great that we start from 3 lines of Python (200 pts) and end up with a trampoline Python that just launches a C++ hard-coded HTTP server with sockets that works hard to extract ints out of JSON continuously with a state machine, does a tiny bit of work with them (what we're really supposed to solve), and outputs back a string as fast as possible, all for an extra `24.92 pts` on the scoreboard:

 ![Oh how far we've come](https://media.giphy.com/media/l0IylOPCNkiqOgMyA/giphy.gif)